 - Multinomial classification: Classifies data into three or more classes; Document classification, product catgeorization, malware classification

-Classification problems are supervised learning problems wherein the training data set consists of data related to independent variables and response variable (label).
+Classification problems are supervised learning problems wherein the training data set consists of data related to independent variables and response variables (label).
 The classification models are trained using some of the following algorithms:

 - Logistic regression